 Park City is well-known for its stellar mountain biking scene, but for winter excursions on two wheels fat tire bikes are the way to go.
 Some of the best areas to hit up include Round Valley, McLeod and Willow Creek, Glenwild, and the Historic Rail Trail.
 Just keep in mind, many of Park City's trails are multi-use so make sure to stay clear of classic skiing tracks and review the trail conditions before heading out.
 For rentals, check local outfitters All Season Adventures, Storm Cycles, Jans Mountain Outfitters, and White Pine Touring.

 Stretch, bend, and om

 Have you ever done yoga on a paddle board inside a geothermal crater?
-Well, now's your chance yogis because with Park City Yoga Adventures offers sessions at the Homestead Crater, a geothermal spring with Caribbean-clear blue water that's a balmy 95 degrees--go, ahead and fall in!
+Well, now's your chance yogis because Park City Yoga Adventures offers sessions at the Homestead Crater, a geothermal spring with Caribbean-clear blue water that's a balmy 95 degrees--go ahead and fall in!
 You can also pair your yoga session with snowshoeing or sunrise/sunset hikes.
 We dare you to find a more unique yoga class out there!

 In the footsteps of greatness

 A trip up to the Utah Olympic Park is worth an entire day for many.
 They offer a number of winter activities, including rock climbing, zip lining, adventure courses, and the unforgettable bobsled experience where you zoom down the 2002 Olympic sliding track.
 While you're there, you can also visit their free museums chronicling the Salt Lake Winter Games and the Alf Engen Ski Museum to learn about the skiing history in the area through interactive displays, games, and a virtual reality ski theater.